 Beginning in August, 2019 TOEFL will be adding superscores, or "MyBest Scores" on all official score reports.
 Catholic University will accept these superscores for evaluation of undergraduate admission.

-When applying for undergraduate programs the minimally accepted IELTS scores are:
+When applying for undergraduate programs the minimally accepted IELTS scores is:

 Individual IELTS test module scores are also reviewed in addition to the overall IELTS score.

-The TOEFL/IELTS requirement can be waived on a case-by-case basis should the applicant have appropriate documentation of successful completion of one of the following:
+The English language testing requirement can be waived on a case-by-case basis should the applicant have appropriate documentation of successful completion of one of the following: